 If you need extra support your local authority may be able to advise you and provide some help through social care.
-To access this, you need to ask for a care and support needs assessment.
+To access this, you need to ask for social care needs assessment.

-Examples of the types of support that adult social care might be able to help you with are listed in the right hand column.
+Examples of the types of support that adult social care might be able to help you with are listed below.

 In addition to support from adult social care services, you and your child may also be entitled to support from children's social care services.